Last updated: August 19, 2026

 What should I store in closed cabinets?

-Use closed cabinets for remotes, chargers, cables, toys, board games, paperwork, pet supplies, extra blankets, electronics, and anything that looks messy in the open.
-Store heavier items low for easier access and better stability.
+Use closed cabinets for remotes, chargers, cables, toys, board games, paperwork, pet supplies, extra blankets, electronics accessories, and other items that create visual clutter.
+Keep heavier objects low and follow the furniture manufacturer’s safety instructions.

 Can I mix open shelving and closed storage?

 Yes.
-Mixing both is often the best choice.
-Use closed storage for practical items and open shelves for decor, books, and personal pieces.
-This gives you function without losing style.
+A hybrid layout is often the most flexible choice.
+Use closed storage for practical or visually distracting items and open shelves for books, decor, plants, and personal pieces you want to display.

 Conclusion